2005 IRS e-file

 The Self-Select Personal Identification Number (PIN) allows taxpayers to electronically sign their e-filed return by entering a five-digit PIN.
 The five-digit PIN can be any five numbers except all zeros.
 Receipt of the taxpayer’s PIN eliminates the requirement for Form 8453.
 The Self-Select PIN method requires the entry of each taxpayer’s date of birth and prior year original adjusted gross income, which are used to authenticate the taxpayer.

 Paperless filing is available to those who prepare their own returns using tax preparation software or those who use a tax professional.
 On a joint return, two PINs are required, acting as electronic signatures for both people.

 The Self-Select PIN Program began in 2001, but by 2004, self-select PINs were used to e-file 11 million returns, up 12 percent over the prior year.

 The Practitioner PIN is an additional electronic signature option for taxpayers who use an electronic return preparer.
 Those using a tax professional can sign their return electronically by completing an e-file signature worksheet.
 The worksheet authorizes an electronic return preparer to enter a taxpayer’s PIN as a signature.

-The "Electronic Services" section of the IRS.gov has more information about IRS e-file, free Internet filing, the self-select PIN, the practitioner PIN and private sector partnerships.
+The e-file section of IRS.gov has more information about IRS e-file, free internet filing, the self-select PIN, the practitioner PIN and private sector partnerships.